 Day 5 – Trinity

 Depart Trinity and take a leisurely drive west visiting the spectacular ‘Road to the Beaches’ area.
 Places to visit include Salvage – voted one of Canada’s top ten prettiest towns in 2001, Eastport or perhaps one of the many superb beaches in the area.
 Continue west and enjoy a full day of exploring – suggestions include driving the “Road to the Isles” or “Road to the Shore” route to explore the many coves, inlets and fishing villages dotted along the coastline.
-Be sure to visit the fishing community of Twillingate and the 1876 still-active Long Point Lighthouse if time permits.
-Continue on to the picturesque region of Notre Dame Bay.
-Overnight Notre Dame Bay.
+Be sure to visit the fishing community of Twillingate and the 1876 still-active Long Point Lighthouse and Prime Berth Fishing Museum .
+Continue onto Notre Dame Bay.
+Overnight Central NL.

-Today, enjoy your surroundings.
-Spend the day on the water doing some river rafting – tours are designed with the perfect balance for both first-timers and experienced rafters.
-You will have the opportunity to swim throughout the day as well as enjoy a hearty nutritious picnic lunch, kick back and relax.
-Children and adults alike can explore, swim, and surf in the rafts.
+Today, enjoy your surroundings. enjoy a 2 hour river rafting tour are designed with the perfect balance for both first-timers and experienced rafters.
 This is truly a unique experience with a warm friendly family atmosphere not to be missed!
-Overnight Notre Dame Bay.
+Overnight Central NL.

-Day 8 – Notre Dame Bay/Gros Morne National Park
+Day 8 – Central NL/Gros Morne National Park

 Today leave behind the Central Region of Newfoundland and head west through a vast expanse of lush forest and contrasting scenery towards Deer Lake.
 Once in Deer Lake drive north along the Viking Trail to Reidville where you can visit the Newfoundland Insectarium – this multi-award-winning attraction features live, tropical butterflies, an observation bee hive, leafcutter ants and much more.
 Continue along the Viking Trail (Route 430) to Gros Morne National Park – designated a UNESCO World Heritage Site since 1987 for it’s impressive geological features, the 1805 sq km park offers beauty and adventure that are unsurpassed by any in the world.
 Overnight Gros Morne National Park.